New Gods: Yang Jian

 New Gods: Yang Jian is a Chinese 3D animated fantasy action film directed by Zhao Ji and written by Mu Chuan.
-The film is based on the character of Yang Jian from the Ming dynasty novel Investiture of the Gods, and was released on August 19, 2022, as a prequel to the 2021 film, New Gods: Nezha Reborn.
+The film is based on the character of Yang Jian (also known as Erlang Shen in other version) from the Ming dynasty novel Investiture of the Gods, and was released on August 19, 2022, as a sequel to the 2021 film, New Gods: Nezha Reborn.

 The film's distribution rights in North America was bought by GKIDS who also produced an English dub of the film.
 The GKIDS version was released on January 20, 2023.

 Plot

-Thirteen years after imprisoning his own sister underneath a mountain, Erlang Shen, a god known for his all-seeing third eye, now works as a bounty hunter.
-A woman sets him on a quest to prevent his nephew, Chenxiang, from obtaining a magical lantern that holds great power.
+Twelve years after imprisoning his sister underneath a mountain, Erlang Shen, a god known for his all-seeing third eye, now works as a bounty hunter.
+A woman hires him and his crew to prevent his nephew, Chenxiang, from obtaining a magical lotus lantern that holds great power.